 View of the funicular from the Petit-Champlain district

 It so happened that the Red Bull Crashed Ice race was scheduled for the weekend and the city was buzzing with activity.
 Described as "an extreme winter sport, which involves downhill skating in an urban environment, on a track which includes steep turns and high vertical drops", the Crashed Ice race course in Quebec City was magnificent.
 You can view a video of the insanity here.

 Set up for the Red Bull Crashed Ice race course inside the city walls

 View of the course from the city wall

 The course, weaving its way through city, inside and out of the old city wall

 If you are interested in visiting, this is a wonderfully informative website.
-Bundled up and layered in Adea camis and long sleeves, I truly enjoyed my winter weekend in Quebec City.
+Bundled up and layered in Adea camis and layering top, I truly enjoyed my winter weekend in Quebec City.
 Now I just need to work on my French...

 Comments will be approved before showing up.

 I just read an article that sounded – to me at least – like “a canary in a coal mine” or an early warning of danger.
 This piece, written by Joe Pompeo, appeared in the May 2020 issue of Vanity Fair magazine with the title “The British Tabloid Invasion” and a subtitle that read, “How the Daily Mail is conquering American gossip.”